tankh99/tp/docs/UserGuide.md

     1. No duplicate names are allowed.
 Names are lowercased and trimmed before duplicate comparison
     2. Please note that special characters are not allowed in this iteration (So, for example, "Jerome S/O Gary" will not be a valid name)
    3. Please note that only English names are allowed at this point, as all Singaporean residents / visitors have an English version of their name.
-2. PHONE_NUMBER
+2. PHONE_NUMBER - We accept only Singaporean numbers as this an application meant for a Singapore-specific context
     1. Should be exactly 3 or 8 digits long which is in a Singaporean phone number format.
 (For example: 82221234, 91112222 and 999 are valid phone numbers)
     2. Should start with 6, 8 or 9.
 (We ignore 3 since those are IP Phone Numbers that people wouldn't normally have)
-    3. Note: This simplistic  validation allows for weird numbers like 666, but we allow this anyway since comprehensive number validating is too technically complex
+    3. Note: This simplistic  validation allows for weird numbers like 666, but we allow this anyway since comprehensive number validation would be too technically complex
 3. EMAIL
     1. Should be a valid email address with the form `local-part@domain` where domain is at least 2 letters long
     2. All emails are stored in lowercase by default.